Pakistan election: PTI joins religious parties, PPP backs rival PMLN

 Neither Hasan nor Gohar Ali Khan said who would be the party’s candidates for prime minister, speaker and deputy speaker in parliament.

-PPP support for PMLN
+Coalition between PPP and PMLN

-Hours after the PTI’s announcement, the PPP and PMLN said that they would form a new coalition and join with smaller parties to lead the country.
+Hours after the PTI’s announcement, the PPP and PMLN said at a press conference that they would form a new coalition and join with smaller parties to lead the country.

-Former Prime Minister Shehbaz Sharif – the younger brother of Nawaz Sharif – will be the candidate to head the coalition government, a spokesperson for the party said.
+Although they did not specify who would lead the government, PMLN spokesperson Marriyum Aurangzeb said on the social media platform X that Nawaz Sharif had nominated his younger brother and Former Prime Minister Shehbaz Sharif for the post.

 Earlier on Tuesday, Bhutto-Zardari, the PPP chairperson, said his party would endorse the PMLN’s candidate for the position of prime minister and would align with it.